How to Handle Conflict at the Thanksgiving Table

 Wouldn’t it be great if we possessed tools that could turn those derisive digs into constructive conversations?
 Wouldn’t Thanksgiving be more enjoyable if we could, say, come together with non-like-minded people for civil conversations?

-Well, you’re in luck!
-As a member of American Public Square, you’re invited to a dress rehearsal for this year’s Thanksgiving dinner.
-At this feast of plenty (turkey, mashed potatoes, the works), Dr. Linda Moore, psychologist and APS Member, will talk about interacting with those you don’t agree with, and Annette Lantz-Simmons, Executive Director of the Center for Conflict Resolution, will lead a workshop on how to resolve conflicts.
+To find answers, we had a dress rehearsal for this year’s Thanksgiving dinner.
+At this feast of plenty (turkey, mashed potatoes, the works), Dr. Linda Moore, psychologist and APS Member, talked about interacting with those you don’t agree with, and Annette Lantz-Simmons, Executive Director of the Center for Conflict Resolution, led a workshop on how to resolve conflicts.

-With Dr. Moore’s advice and Ms. Lantz-Simmons’s techniques, you will be equipped to diffuse those tense moments around the table this year, so you can go back to the time when the worst disagreement was over who gets the last piece of pumpkin pie.
+With Dr. Moore’s advice and Ms. Lantz-Simmons’s techniques, we were equipped to diffuse those tense moments around the table this year.
+So now we can go back to the time when the worst disagreement was over who gets the last piece of pumpkin pie.

 Dr. Linda L. Moore

 Dr. Linda L. Moore is a Kansas City based psychologist, author, speaker and management consultant.
 She is President of Linda L. Moore & Associates, and the co-founder and former President of CenterPoint, an out-patient counseling center.
 Dr. Moore consults and speaks nationally and internationally and is known for her work with women, leadership training, executive coaching, stress management, and human relations.